sethryder/modpackindex/readme.md

 ## Commands / Crons

-Modpack Index depends on some commands to keep some information up to date.
+Modpack Index depends on commands to keep some information up to date.

 `php artisan mpi:install`